 MyCorporation® takes the guess work out of starting your business.
 Answer a few simple questions, and our filing experts will take care of the rest.

-Start a BusinessYou will need to file Articles of Organization in the state of Wyoming Opens in a new window in order to form an LLC.
+Start a BusinessYou will need to file Articles of Organization (PDF)(366 KB)Opens in a new window in the state of Wyoming in order to form an LLC.
 Articles of Organization require one originally signed Articles of Organization and one originally signed Consent to Appointment by the registered agent before submitting the form.
 This document includes basic information about the Wyoming LLC such as:

 A filing fee of $100 is also required when submitting the Articles of Organization.
 Make check or money order payable to the Wyoming Secretary of State.